aryn-ai/sycamore/docs/source/querying_data/remote_processors.md

 # Remote Search Processors

-> 👉 This page assumes you’re familiar with OpenSearch’s concept of a search pipeline and search processor
+> 👉 For information on OpenSearch search processors, visit the [opensearch documentation](https://opensearch.org/docs/latest/search-plugins/search-pipelines/index/)

 Sycamore exposes a number of search processors in addition to the ones built in to OpenSearch.
 We accomplish this with a search processor in OpenSearch called ‘remote-processor’.